codingadventure0/codingadventure0/README.md

 Welcome to my coding journey!
 I'm passionate about **WEB DEVELOPMENT** and **PROBLEM SOLVING**, constantly exploring the realms of **REACT**.

+In addition to software, I also have experience in HARDWARE ENGINEERING, designing and working with circuits and microcontrollers, particularly with Arduino and other embedded systems.

 ---

 ## 🔧 Skills